lupyuen/lupyuen.github.io/src/iot.md

 -   [__"Zig Undefined Behavior"__](https://ziglang.org/documentation/master/#Undefined-Behavior)

 Thus indeed, Zig tries very hard to catch all kinds of problems at runtime.
+And that's super helpful for a complex app like ours.

 _Can we turn off the Safety Checks?_